JumpCloud SCIM Integration

 If you plan on using JumpCloud for single sign-on, select the SSO tab and setup SSO with these instructions.
 When you are done, or if you are skipping SSO for now, select the activate button and complete the confirmation modal.

 Re-open the application and navigate to the Identity Management tab.
-On this screen, configure the following information:
+Expand the Configuration Settings box and enter the following information:

-Once you have configured these fields, select the Test Connection button.
-Once the test comes back successfully, select Activate.
+Once you have configured these fields, select the Activate button.
+Once the test comes back successfully, select Save.

 In the User Groups tab, select the Groups you would like to provision in Bitwarden.
 Once you select the Save button, provisioning according to this specification will begin immediately.